-In November 2019, data from the CRD showed that the water in Greater Victoria can be characterized as a low to moderate risk for corrosivity with a mean pH of 7.6 and a mean alkalinity of 16.5 mg/L. Those values indicate that the water distribution network is not aggressively leaching lead or metals from pipes or fixtures.
+Data from the CRD shows that Greater Victoria has Neutral pH water with the treated water leaving the treatment plant having a pH of 7.3 -7.8.
+Those values indicate that the water distribution network is not aggressively leaching lead or metals from pipes or fixtures.